The Vermont Statutes Online

 (e) A quorum of the Committee shall consist of five members.

-(a) Whenever a vacancy occurs on the Green Mountain Care Board, or when an incumbent does not declare that he or she will be a candidate to succeed himself or herself, the Green Mountain Care Board Nominating Committee shall select for consideration by the Committee, by majority vote, provided that a quorum is present, from the applications for membership on the Green Mountain Care Board as many candidates as it deems qualified for the position or positions to be filled.
-The Committee shall base its determinations on the qualifications set forth in section 9392 of this section.
+(1) Unless a vacancy is filled by reappointment by the Governor pursuant to subsection (c) of this section, not later than 90 days prior to a known vacancy occurring on the Green Mountain Care Board the Green Mountain Care Board Nominating Committee shall commence its nomination application process.
+The Committee shall select for consideration, by majority vote and provided that a quorum is present, from the applications for membership on the Green Mountain Care Board as many candidates as it deems qualified for the position or positions to be filled.
+The Committee shall base its determinations on the qualifications set forth in section 9392 of this title.

-(c) The Governor shall make an appointment to the Green Mountain Care Board from the list of qualified candidates submitted pursuant to subsection (b) of this section.
+(d) Appointment; Senate consent.
+Unless the Governor reappointed a Board member pursuant to subsection (c) of this section, the Governor shall make an appointment to the Green Mountain Care Board from the list of qualified candidates submitted pursuant to subsection (b) of this section not later than 45 days after receipt of the candidate list.
 The appointment shall be subject to the consent of the Senate.
 The names of candidates submitted and not selected shall remain confidential.

 The Green Mountain Care Board Nominating Committee shall assess candidates using the following criteria: